We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 3. Automate the process

 Now you need to implement these workflows in Zendesk.
-Your options are:
+Using Zendesk features to their full potential will boost your ticket management efficiency.

 Create macros that automate as many of the steps as possible for your frontline agents, and prompt them to provide the necessary information.
+Macros are a great way to standardize and simplify complex tickets (e.g. by updating the ticket status or changing fields).
 Here’s an example of a macro like this.

 Set up automations that trigger when a ticket meets specific criteria.
 Automations are great for ongoing background processes.
 For example, if a ticket hasn’t been interacted with for a set number of days, it can be moved to a different queue to alert the team to follow-up.
 If an SLA is breached, an automation could inform the customer and apologize for the delay.